Male, ID #19291, b. between 1859 and 1860

 Henry James Glanville

 Birth, Marriage and Death informationHenry James Glanville was born in 1908 at Echuca, VIC, AUS.
-He was the son of Charles Francis Glanville and Isabella Janet MacFarlane.
-Henry James Glanville was buried in 1909 at Echuca Cemetery, Echuca, VIC, AUS; recorded age 12 months.
+He was buried in 1909 at Echuca Cemetery, Echuca, VIC, AUS; recorded age 12 months.
 He died in 1909 at Echuca, VIC, AUS; recorded age 1, parents named Francis Charles and Isabella Glanvill.

 Birth, Marriage and Death informationThomas Crosby was born in 1898 at Liverpool, LAN, ENG.
 He married Alice Ann Glanville, daughter of George Glanvill and Alice Kershaw, circa February 1921 at Liverpool West Derby registered, LAN, ENG.